 - The corridor's origins date to the 1960s in the landmark Wilbur Smith and Associates Brisbane Transportation Study.
-The study recommended a North West freeway between the Brisbane CBD and Aspley via The Grange and Everton Park.
+The study recommended a North West freeway between the Brisbane CBD and Aspley via the suburbs of Grange and Everton Park.

 - While the freeway concept was abandoned in the 1970s, this section of the original freeway corridor was kept for future use as an arterial road.

-- The corridor was preserved in the early 1980s based on current planning standards for a four-lane median-divided road.
+- The corridor was preserved in the early 1980s based on current planning standards for a 4-lane median-divided road.

-As determined by the Western Brisbane Transport Network Investigation, the North West Transport Corridor is a key part of the network strategy, and would provide significant benefits to the transport network if developed.
+The Western Brisbane Transport Network Investigation identified the North West Transport Corridor as a key part of the network strategy that would provide significant benefits to the transport network if developed.

-The North West Motorway would run along the preserved North West Transport Corridor connecting into the Stafford Road Tunnel and Inner Orbital tunnel.
+The multi-modal rail, road and active transport route would run along the preserved North West Transport Corridor connecting into the Stafford Road Tunnel and Inner Orbital tunnel.

-The Motorway would allow greater public transport and active transport opportunities by providing bus priority and a high-quality cycleway along the corridor.
+The transport corridor would allow greater public transport and active transport opportunities by providing ‘turn-up-and-go’ rail services and a high-quality cycleway along the corridor.

 Help us improve the content on our website or tell us what is working well.
 Contact us if you need a response.